 - A gentle touch - usually a tap on a shoulder

-- Vibration, such as a foot stomping or a knock on a table
+- Vibration, such as a foot-stomping or a knock on a table

-- Turning a light-switch on and off
+- Turning a light switch on and off

-Deaf people can be very blunt and open in their communication, making comments that hearing people probably not say.
+Deaf people can be very blunt and open in their communication, making comments that hearing people would probably not say.
 For example, if a deaf boss found an error in my work, he would point it out and add something like, ”That was a stupid thing to do.”
-Deaf people tend to explain things such as why they were late, unlike hearing people who probably would not say anything.
+Deaf people tend to explain why they were late, unlike hearing people who probably would not say anything.

-Adapting to Activities of Everyday Living
+Innovative Adaptions to Activities of Everyday Living

-Hello and Goodbye
+Saying Hello and Goodbye

-Assistive Technology and Alerting Devices
+Use of Assistive Technology and Alerting Devices

 These days, deaf people tend to use computer systems that enable them to communicate face to face over a computer screen or a videophone.
-Deaf people may also use alerting devices that make a light flash when the doorbell or the phone rings, or an alarm goes off.
-Fire Alarms with strobe lights may also be installed.
+Deaf people may also use alerting devices that make a light flash when the doorbell or the phone rings or an alarm goes off.
+Fire alarms with strobe lights may also be installed.

 Adaptations for Hearing People

 Deaf people will adapt their deaf cultural norms to accommodate hearing co-workers and friends.
 For example, deaf people normally get attention by a touch on the shoulder.
 My deaf co-workers realized that if they came up behind me and tapped me on the shoulder as I typed away on my computer, I would be startled and distracted.

-On the whole, most deaf people are patient and understanding when dealing with hearing people, especially those who do not know their unique language and culture.
+On the whole, most deaf people are patient and understanding when dealing with hearing people, especially those who do not know anything about their unique language and culture.